prebid/prebid.github.io/dev-docs/bidder-adaptor.md

 - No `ReadableStream` object is used in the request

 Prebid recommends keeping module HTTP requests 'simple' if at all possible.
+The default content-type used by Prebid.js is text/plain.

 ## Creating the Adapter